MikeSuspend/WorldWar/README.md

 # WorldWar
-Creation of a World War
+Creation of a World War using C++ through battles of different countries.